missionpinball/mpf-docs/start/dsl_vs_programming.rst

 use your mode code to post an event to use MPF's scoring system, etc.

 If you don't use MPF, then you have to write everything yourself in code.
-If you do you MPF, then you get to choose what you write in code and what you don't have to write.
+If you do use MPF, then you get to choose what you write in code and what you don't have to write.
 (Seriously, ball tracking is a hard.
 Use our pre-written code via the config files!)